IO Read/Write Abstraction

 Usage Examples

-For data size of 0, Write will return success directly, and Read will wait for any data to be available before returning (blocking mode).
+For data size of 0, Write will return success directly, and Read will complete once any data is readable.

 // Blocking write to UART, timeout set to 100ms (default is infinite wait)